-The face of the AUM men’s soccer program since 2007, Wulf-Dieter Koch enters his seventh season at the helm of the men’s soccer program and 10th overall at AUM.
+The face of the AUM men’s soccer program since 2007, Wulf-Dieter Koch enters his ninth season at the helm of the men’s soccer program and 12th overall at AUM.

-During his tenure with the Warhawks, Koch has posted a 79-32-11 overall mark with the men’s program, after compiling a 48-19-3 record in three seasons coaching the women’s team.
-During his collegiate career, Koch has posted a record of 190-135-22 as a men’s coach, while adding 71 wins as a women’s coach.
-He sports a career win percentage of .581 and has led helped seven teams to the NAIA National Tournament.
+During his tenure with the Warhawks, Koch has posted a 107-45-14 overall mark with the men’s program, after compiling a 48-19-3 record in three seasons coaching the women’s team.
+During his collegiate career, Koch has posted a record of 218-148-25 as a men’s coach, while adding 71 wins as a women’s coach.
+He sports a career win percentage of .590 and has led nine teams to the NAIA National Tournament.

-Under Koch’s leadership, AUM has finished the season ranked in the NAIA Top 25 Coaches’ Poll five times, including last season when the Warhawks won the Southern States Athletic Conference Tournament and advanced to the NAIA National Tournament Quarterfinals.
+Under Koch’s leadership, AUM has finished the season ranked in the NAIA Top 25 Coaches’ Poll seven times, including the past three seasons.
+He led AUM to the NAIA National Tournament for three straight seasons, including in 2013 when the Warhawks finished as the NAIA National Tournament runner-up.
+In 2012, AUM won the Southern States Athletic Conference Tournament and advanced to the NAIA National Tournament Quarterfinals.
 He also led AUM to the 2007 NAIA Region XIII tournament championship and to the NAIA National Tournament Final Four in his first season.

-Last season, Koch guided the Warhawks to an 18-4-2, with their four losses coming to the four national tournament semifinalists.
+In 2012, Koch guided the Warhawks to an 18-4-2 record, with their four losses coming to the four national tournament semifinalists.
 Three AUM players earned NAIA All-American honors, including goalkeeper Vignir Johannesson, who was named a first-team selection.
 Additionally, five student-athletes earned all-conference honors, four were named to the SSAC All-Freshman team and six were selected to the league’s All-Academic Team.

 The Warhawks faced 11 teams ranked or among the others receiving votes in 2012 and responded with a 6-4-1 record.
 The 18 victories by the team, 11 of which were shutouts, were the most by a team since the 2005 squad went 23-2 and reached the Final Four.